ledgersmb/ledgersmb-docker/README.md

 You can also reach some of the official LedgerSMB maintainers via the `#ledgersmb` IRC channel on [Freenode](https://freenode.net), or on the bridged [Matrix](https://matrix.org) room in [#ledgersmb:matrix.org](https://matrix.to/#/#ledgersmb:matrix.org).
 The [Vector.im](https://vector.im/beta/#/room/#ledgersmb:matrix.org) Matrix client is highly recommended.

-1.4/latest: CREATE_DATABASE env variable currently does not provision a test company.

-1.5/dev-master: Currently no way to get a working database.
-Bugs are filed, blocking 3 different approaches: New database, Upgrade from 1.4, Test company

 ## Contributing